Consultation on the draft Critical and Vulnerable Drug List

 To develop and validate the draft CVDL, Health Canada first included drugs with clinical importance scores greater than the 75th percentile, as well as drugs on similar lists from international jurisdictions.
 Internal Health Canada experts in shortage case management and clinical practice and members of the external At-Risk Medicines project team then reviewed the list.
 They considered the parameters in the At-Risk Medicines project scoring tool and the Canadian context.
 Drugs in the draft CVDL were further considered for vulnerability to shortages using the ARM project vulnerability threshold of greater than 10%.

-We will update the list from time to time so that the clinical importance and shortage vulnerability assessments continue to align with the Canadian context, including considerations for new drugs that enter the Canadian market.
+When the list becomes final, we will update it from time to time so that the clinical importance and shortage vulnerability assessments continue to align with the Canadian context, including considerations for new drugs that enter the Canadian market.

-If you would like to receive the questionnaire in an alternative format, contact us by email at hpsdpdcorr-corrdgppsdp@hc-sc.gc.ca.
+If you have any questions or comments, contact us by email at hpsdpdcorr-corrdgppsdp@hc-sc.gc.ca.

 Next steps

-We will collect and analyze feedback from the consultation on the draft CVDL, including drugs recommended for removal or addition.
+The consultation is closed.
+We will analyze feedback, including drugs recommended for removal or addition.
 The final CVDL will be published at the same time as any future final amendments, following the regulatory process.

 Related links